0xh3xa/nodstarter/README.md

 Nodstarter uses the environment variables
 --------------

-Nodstarter starts searching first for the following environment variables if found them will use them, if not will use the default.
+Nodstarter starts searching first for the following environment variables if found them will use them if not will use the default.
 The default for NODE_ENV is development, NODE_PORT is 3000 and JWT 'Gambell'
 You can choose NODE_ENV from one of the following options (development, production, testing)

 1. NODE_ENV